 This is an out and back that is very simple, and offers frequent stops for water, shown in ride with gps map, but no real food stops and has amazing views of Mt.
 St. Helens and Mt.
 Adams plus a trip to a stunning lake – Cold Water Lake.

-A good start point is Toutle High School or even the one I use the most is a gravel visitor parking lot at the intersection of 504 and 505 which cuts out a few miles by being a little closer.
+A good start point is Toutle High School or even the gravel visitor parking lot at the intersection of 504 and 505 which cuts out a few miles by being a little closer.
 A lot of the route has wide, clean shoulders and after many rides never had problems with cars.